sophiagroves/cse15l-lab-reports/lab2.md

 ![Image](a.png)
 ![Image](b.png)
 1. The `handleRequest` method is called.
 2. The relevant argument to the `handleRequest method` is the instance of the `URI` class, which is the URL requested by me: [http://localhost:4000/add-message?s=Hello](http://localhost:4000/add-message?s=Hello).
-The relevant arguemnt to the
+The relevant field for the `Handler` class is the `allparameters` field, which is a `List<String>`.
+The value of the `allparameters` field is a list with one string element, `"Hello"`.
-3. c
+3.

 ![Image](c.png)
 1. a